xavdid/zapier-splitwise/README.md

 ## Using the App

-All you need to do is click this link: https://zapier.com/developer/invite/44896/c9f2502483d5c010b0cd62131af24f61/
+The app is available to everyone when creating a zap!
+Select it like you would any other.

 It'll prompt you to create a Zapier account if you don't already have one.
-Feel free open an [issue](https://github.com/xavdid/zapier-splitwise/issues) if you run into a bug or have feedback for how the app works.
+Feel free open an [issue](https://github.com/xavdid/zapier-splitwise/issues) or email contact@zapier.com if you run into a bug or have feedback for how the app works.

 ## Current Features

-Triggers:
-* New Expense

-Actions:
-* Create a New Expense

-If you've got suggestions, feel free to open an issue!
+See the zapbook page for more info: https://zapier.com/zapbook/splitwise/

 ## Making Your Own